 In a similar vein, an atheist who strives to know and who abides by the dictates of his conscience can, if what Pope Francis intimated in his sermon is true, be redeemed.
-The thing to remember in considering the thoughts Pope Francis expressed is that everyone who is endowed with a conscience and the ability to reason can discern between good and evil and should do so.
+The thing to remember in considering Pope Francis’s thoughts is that everyone who is endowed with a conscience and the ability to reason can discern between good and evil and should do so.
 I do not doubt that atheists are not particularly impressed with the threat of damnation and the promise of redemption held out by Christianity.
 However, I think they would find common ground with Pope Francis.
-In accepting that striving to know, acting in good conscience, choosing to do good and avoid doing evil in hopes of building a better world is a most worthy goal.
+Accepting that striving to know, acting in good conscience, choosing to do good and avoid doing evil in hopes of building a better world is a most worthy goal.
 The difference between their two points of view is for the atheist that the goal is worthy solely in its own right.
 As a Christian or an atheist, do your best and remember to keep “telling the devil to go to hell.”

 Posted by Geoffrey